Lil Wayne Hospitalized For Seizures, Believed To Still Be Hospitalized

 Rap star Lil Wayne is believed to be still hospitalized at a Chicago hospital after suffering a series of seizures on Sunday.

-TMZ reports the hip hop star was rushed to Northwestern Memorial after being found unconscious in his hotel room, forcing the cancellation of a Las Vegas, pre-holiday show he had scheduled at Drais Beachclub for late Sunday night.
+TMZ reports the hip-hop star was rushed to Northwestern Memorial after being found unconscious in his hotel room, forcing the cancellation of a pre-holiday show in Las Vegas he had scheduled at Drais Beachclub for late Sunday night.

-In recent times, Wayne, who suffers from epilepsy has been plagued by outbreaks of seizures, suffering as many as four over a three-week period just last summer.
+In recent times, Wayne, who suffers from epilepsy, has been plagued by outbreaks of seizures, suffering as many as four over a three-week period just last summer.

-TMZ added after arriving at Northwestern the rap star suffered yet another seizure.
+TMZ added after arriving at Northwestern, the rap star suffered yet another seizure.

 “No warning, no nothing, I don’t feel sick,” the New York Daily News reported he said back in 2016 during a MTV interview about his condition.
 “I get headaches real bad.”